pasadena-python-lab/pylab-classes/installation_guide.md

 During class we'll frequently use the command line and a text editor, and it helps if you have these installed beforehand.
 But if you're having trouble or don't have time, please come anyway!

-## First, the Command Line

-When learning Python you'll probably come across many references to the Command Line.
-What is it?
-How do you use it?

-The answers to many of these questions can be found [here](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything).
-On Mac or Linux you're already set with Terminal or bash.
-Many versions of Windows come with Powershell, but you can also download it [here.](https://www.microsoft.com/en-us/download/details.aspx?id=42554)

 ## Installing Python

 ### Basic, Easy Installation with Anaconda